Shopify/polaris/polaris.shopify.com/content/components/columns.md

   - layout
 status:
   value: Alpha
   message: This component and its documentation is in development.
 There could be breaking changes made to it in a non-major release of Polaris.
 Please use with caution.
+To learn more please read about our [components lifecycle](/getting-started/components-lifecycle).
 examples:
   - fileName: columns-default.tsx
     title: Default